yosukeonrails/pomodoro-app/README.md

    ### `TomatoTracker`

     The `TomatoTracker` sits right on top of the TimeTracker's progress tag.
 It consists of 4 gray tomatoes in a rectangular box.
 You might not notice right away, but as you start completing those pomodoros, the gray tomato suddenly will turn red, showing how many pomodoros you have completed!
-How convinient!
+How convenient!